When can a person be arrested?

-- If you are suspected of committing a crime as a result of a complaint
+- If a person is suspected of committing a crime as a result of a complaint

-- If you are suspected of committing a crime upon investigation by the police.
+- If a person is suspected of committing a crime upon investigation by the police.

 - During or immediately after the commission of a crime

 - Law Enforcement agencies like the Economic and Financial Crimes Commission (EFCC), the National Drug Law Enforcement Agency (NDLEA) etc

 - Private individuals (in certain cases)